watson-developer-cloud/swift-sdk/README.md

 ***XCode*** is used to build the project for testing and deployment.
 Select Product->Build For->Testing to build the project in XCode's menu.

 In order to build the project and run the unit tests, a **credentials.plist** file needs to be populated with proper credentials in order to comumnicate with the running Watson services.
-A copy of this file is located in the project's folder under **WatsonDeveloperCloudTests**.
+A copy of this file is located in the project's folder under **Source/SupportingFiles**.
 The **credentials.plist** file contains a key and value for each service's user name and password.
 For example, Personality Insights has a key of PersonalityInsightsUsername for the user name and a key of PersonalityInsightsPassword for the password.
 A user name and password can be optained from a running Watson service on Bluemix.
 Please refer to the [IBM Watson Services](#ibm-watson-services) section for more information about Watson Services and Bluemix

 There are many tests already in place, positive and negative, that can be displayed when selecting the Test Navigator in XCode.
 Right click on the test you want to run and select Test in the context menu to run that specific test.
 You can also select a full node and right-click to run all of the tests in that node or service.